Massachusetts Building Code Updates' Impact on Local Development

 Likewise, recent advancements in fire prevention and technology have enabled heavy timber to be used over steel and concrete frames, a welcome change for builders who often favor wood because it is lighter, stronger, and less expensive.
 The Massachusetts building code will now follow the guidelines set in the 2015 edition of the IBC, to maximize the number of stories, and – hopefully - lower construction costs.

 Boston’s recent building surge is unique for several reasons, including the growing, statewide emphasis on sustainability.
-The adoption of the state’s “stretch energy code in 2009, for instance, helped set the bar for large commercial buildings applying for LEED energy certification.
-The results are clear, in part leading to the current emphasis on energy efficiency in major urban projects.
 Last year, Massachusetts was named the most energy efficient state in the nation for the sixth consecutive year, and during this time the state had 136 properties spanning 24.4 million square feet that were LEED certified, including the recently completed Serenity Apartments overlooking Olmsted Park.
 With an updated building code, Boston should anticipate higher standards for sustainability.

 JM Electrical Co., Inc. was established over 30 years ago by Paul A. Guarracino who wanted to provide the highest level of quality service to the commercial electrical contracting market.
 Over the years, this commitment to service along with highly experienced and dedicated personnel has allowed our company to grow its customer base and make significant contributions to major projects in the Greater Boston area.

 Today, JM Electrical enjoys a reputation as an industry leader in installing building automation systems and HVAC controls.
 JM Electrical possesses the technical expertise to assist our customers in executing all projects from selection to installation of the most sophisticated and cost-effective building management systems.JM Electrical Company, Inc. >>